gabrielelanaro/gabrielelanaro.github.io/blog/_posts/11-07-2015-natural-language-processing-python.md

 While boxplots can't tell us how the distribution looks like, they're still useful to look at the spread and skewness of the distributions.
 For example, we can see how ``price`` varies sensibly with the neighbourhood, and how some neighbourhoods have a much larger price range than others.

   <div class='tip'>
-  If you think you want more than box plots, then check [violin plots](http://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.violinplot.html) with the [seaborn](http://stanford.edu/~mwaskom/software/seaborn) library.
+  If you think you want more than box plots, then check <a href="http://stanford.edu/~mwaskom/software/seaborn/generated/seaborn.violinplot.html">violin plots</a> with the <a href="http://stanford.edu/~mwaskom/software/seaborn">seaborn</a> library.
   </div>

 # Simple natural language modeling, the bag-of-words